devilcrucifier/dashboard/README.md

 Steps to run:

-1. Unzip the project dashboard.zip
-2. run npm install
+1. run npm install
-3. run npm start
+2. run npm start
-4. The app will run on localhost:3000
+3. The app will run on localhost:3000